Half Potential on Geometric Crystals and Connectedness of Cellular Crystals: Introduction

-The organization of the article is as follows: after the introduction, in Sect.2 we will give the basic setting of this article, like as, Cartan matrix, root data, weights, Weyl groups etc. In Sect.3, we review briefly the notion of crystals and their fundamentals.
-Furthermore, the polyhedral realizations of the crystal $B(\ify)$ of the nilpotent subalgebra $\uqm$ of the quantum algebra $\uq$ will be introduced.
+The organization of the article is as follows: after the introduction, in Sect.2 we will give the basic setting of this article, defining objects such as, Cartan matrix, root data, weights, Weyl groups etc. In Sect.3, we review briefly the notion of crystals and their fundamental properties.
+Furthermore, the Kashiwara embedding of the crystal $B(\ify)$ of the nilpotent subalgebra $\uqm$ of the quantum algebra $\uq$ will be introduced.
 We also review the braid-type isomorphisms and the Kashiwara-Saito characterization of $\uqm$.
-In Sect.4, after reviewing the theory of geometric crystals, we shall see the half-decorated geometric crystals and show that their tropicalization will be upper/lower normal Kashiwara's crystals.
-In Sect.5, we shall construct the half-decorated geometric crystal on the big Bruhat cell $B^-_{w_0}$ and present the one of the main results of the article, which claims that the tropicalization of this geometric crystal will be isomorphic to the $\ge^\vee$-crystal $B(\ify)$.
-In Sect.6, we shall review the results in \cite{N6} and some explicit forms of the generalized minors $\Del_{w_0\Lm_i,s_i\Lm_i}$ for the types ${ A_n, B_n,C_n,D_n,G_2}$.
-In Sect.7, we review the notion {\it trail} \cite{BZ2} to obtain some explicit forms of $\Del_{w_0\Lm_i,s_i\Lm_i}$ for the types ${E_6,E_7,E_8,F_4}$.
-The last section is devoted to show the connectedness of the cellular crystal $B_{i_1}\ot\cd\ot B_{i_k}$.
+In Sect.4, after reviewing the theory of geometric crystals, we shall introduce the half-decorated geometric crystals and show that their tropicalization will be upper/lower normal Kashiwara's crystals.
+In Sect.5, we shall construct the half-decorated geometric crystal on the big Bruhat cell $B^-_{w_0}$ and present the first of the main results of the article, which asserts that the tropicalization of this geometric crystal will be isomorphic to the Langlands dual crystal $B(\ify)$.
+In Sect.6, we shall review the results in \cite{N6} and some explicit forms of the generalized minors $\Del_{w_0\Lm_i,s_i\Lm_i}$ for the types ${ \AAN, \BBN,\CCN,\DDN,\G22}$.
+In the last subsection, we compare Theorem \ref{b-ify} in Sect.5, and the image of Kashiwara embedding and the polyhedral realizations in \cite{NZ}.
+In Sect.7, we review the notion {\it trail} \cite{BZ2} to obtain some explicit forms of $\Del_{w_0\Lm_i,s_i\Lm_i}$ for the types ${\EEE6,\EEE7,\EEE8,\F44}$.
+The last section is devoted to proving the connectedness of the cellular crystal $B_{i_1}\ot\cd\ot B_{i_k}$.